-- Application with corresponding fee - Transcripts of all undergraduate and graduate study if any - Official transcripts indicating an earned bachelor's degree from an regionally accredited college or university - Response to a proctored essay asking the applicant to describe and reflect on two or more experiences that demonstrate the applicant's commitment to lifelong learning, enthusiasm for teaching, and ability to establish productive and ethical relationships with others - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching - General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program) - Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
+- Application with corresponding fee - Transcripts of all undergraduate and graduate study, if any - Official transcripts indicating an earned bachelor's degree from an regionally accredited college or university - Response to a Division of Education writing prompt. - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching (using Division of Education Recommendation Form) - General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program) - Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
 (Documentation of computer literacy may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program.)